DJV22/Hound_PVE/README.md

       - Update using 'apt update && apt upgrade -y'
       - Install curl using 'apt install curl -y'
       - curl -sSL https://install.pi-hole.net | bash
+      - setup upstream DNS providers
+         - I used the following `75.75.75.75, 75.75.76.76`
+         - Allow third party list to block adds by selecting yes to include unified hosts list
+         - Select to allow query logging
+         - Select Show everything
+         - it will show you the information including password to login and how to change it
+         - SAVE THIS INFORMATION

       - This [howto] explains how to set up
          - [Pi-hole](https://www.naturalborncoder.com/2023/07/installing-pi-hole-on-proxmox/).